-Pushing assist will not work in the following situations:
+Pushing assist will not work in the following situations, even if you do the operation described above:

-- · When you release the pushing assist switch. - If you press another switch at the same time. - · When you start to pedal. - If your bicycle speed exceeds 6 km/h. - If you select Off mode. - If the wheels are not turning (when braking or coming into contact with an obstacle, etc.).
+- When you release the assist mode switch (down). - If you press another switch at the same time. - When you start to pedal. - If your bicycle speed exceeds 3.6 mph (6 km/h). - If you select Off mode. - If the wheels are not turning (when braking or coming into contact with an obstacle, etc.).